-The Baldwin Wallace University women's golf program is in its 20th season of successful competition in 2018-2019.
+The Baldwin Wallace University women's golf program is in its 21st season of successful competition in 2019-2020.
 The Yellow Jackets are an annual contender for the Ohio Athletic Conference Tournament title and a spot in the NCAA Division III National Tournament.
-BW has the second mosr OAC titles since women's championships were instituted in 1999-2000.
+BW has the third most OAC titles (five) since women's championships were instituted in 1999-2000.

 Head Coach John Kapusta has an extremely young team this season, and the prognosis is for a bright future.

 Become A Part of Our Yellow Jacket Women's Golf Family

 "There are a lot of reasons why it is a great time to become part of the BW women's golf team," said Kapusta, a 1987 graduate of the University.
 "We've got a great championship tradition and atmosphere.
 We have a lot of fun accomplishing goals, winning invitational titles, OAC championships and competing at the NCAA Division III National Tournament.